wscherphof/fastify-htmxample/README.md

    start the Vite server on port 3001, and change the browser's address to http://localhost:3001

+## To Do
+1. Have the GUI handle HTTP error codes 4xx/5xx.
+1. Please file a GitHub issue should you have comments, find bugs, or request new features.

 # Getting Started with Fastify-CLI [Fastify-CLI](https://www.npmjs.com/package/fastify-cli)
 This project was bootstrapped with Fastify-CLI.